Towards Robust Representation of Limit Orders Books for Deep Learning Models: Towards Robust Representations for Machine Learning Models

-We can analyse the moving window representation based on the desiderata we proposed before.
-We choose the regions of interests around the mid-price instead of considering a wide range of price levels appeared in the history.
-This is a compromise of representational comprehensiveness and efficiency.
-With such compromise, our representation shows similar space requirement as the commonly-used representation with 10 price levels at each side.
-The determination of the region of interests can be depending on the tick-size, stock price, accuracy requirement, computational resources etc. of specific tasks.
-By encoding price information implicitly in element location and volume information explicit in element value, we now have homogeneosity in this moving window representation and should be compatible with majority of machine learning models including CNNs.
-Furthermore, the advantage of this disentanglement is obvious - each change to the limit order book would be reflected reasonably in the representation without level shifts and similar LOBs would have similar representations.
+This moving-window representation scheme is easily convertible to other vector or compressed representations.
+Similar to the other schemes, it sets a \emph{region of interest} to focus on more important information, i.e. limit orders near the current mid-price, rather than distant ones.
+The choice of window size $W$ reflects the \emph{efficiency} compromise between representational capacity and complexity - large window size include more information about the market but may cause \emph{curse of dimensionality}, while small window size reduces the input space but also limits the view of market to the machine learning model which may potentially decrease the forecasting power.
+The determination of the region of interest can depend on the tick-size, stock price, accuracy requirement and computational resources of specific tasks.
+By encoding price information implicitly in the element location and the volume information explicitly in the element value, we now have homogeneity in this moving window representation which should be compatible with the majority of machine learning models including CNNs.
+Furthermore, the advantage of this disentanglement is obvious - each change to the limit order book would be reflected reasonably in the representation without level shifts and similar LOB snapshots would have similar representations.\\

+To identify the smoothness of market representations, one needs to define the `neighbourhood' of a given market state, which remains as an open question.
+Intuitively, one would consider this `neighbourhood' as those similar market states achievable by making changes that have subtle impacts to the market, e.g. subtle changes to the price or volume of orders.
+The smoothness of the representation scheme can also be considered spatially or temporally.
+This moving-window representation implies temporal smoothness - the amplitude of change of representation is proportional to the change in the market.
+Spatially, subtle changes to the volume would also have minimal impact to the moving window representation.
+However, subtle changes to the price could lead to very different representations since each volume is associated with a certain price, if the price changes, the value would appear in a different entry.